Riccardo Pentimalli

-Riccardo Pentimalli (Palmi, 29 February 1884 – Venice, 23 May 1953) was an Italian general during World War II.
+Riccardo Pentimalli (29 February 1884 in Palmi – 23 May 1953 in Venice) was an Italian general during World War II.

 Biography

 He was born in Palmi on February 29, 1884, the son of Luigi Pentimalli and Giuseppina Contestabile.
 After attending the Royal Military Academy of Artillery and Engineers in Turin, he participated in the Italo-Turkish War as a second lieutenant of artillery in Libya.
 At the outbreak of the First World War, with the rank of captain, he was assigned to the fort of Punta Corbin in the Val d'Astico (Vicentine Alps); he was later transferred to the Fourth Army.
 On November 3, 1918, with a safe conduct of the Italian Supreme Command signed by General Pietro Badoglio, he was sent to Vienna as a member of the armistice commission.
 Upon returning from Austria, he was given command of the 5th Field Artillery Regiment and later of the Bra Artillery School.

 During the Second Italo-Ethiopian War he held the position of chief of staff of the II Army Corps in East Africa.
 In July 1937 he was promoted to brigadier general and in September 1938 he was briefly appointed commander of the 1st Territorial Defence Sector, before becoming deputy commander of the 5th Infantry Division Cosseria until March 1939.
 He was then attached to the Treviso Army Corps, becoming its artillery commander in April 1939; he later became commander of the artillery of the XIV Army Corps.

-On 1 February 1940 Pentimalli was given command of the 32nd Infantry Division Marche, stationed near Treviso, and on 31 May, ten days before Italy’s entry into World War II, he was promoted to major general.
+On 1 February 1940 Pentimalli was given command of the 32nd Infantry Division Marche, stationed near Treviso, and on 31 May, ten days before Italy's entry into World War II, he was promoted to major general.
 In March 1941 the Division was transferred to Calabria and a few weeks later to Albania; in April 1941 Pentimalli led a battle group formed by his division, a tank group of the 131st Armoured Division Centauro and Blackshirt units, during the invasion of Yugoslavia, capturing Kotor, Dubrovnik and Split, and taking large numbers of Yugoslav prisoners.
 For this success he was awarded a Silver Medal of Military Valor.
 Troops of the Marche Division also found a large part of the Yugoslav gold reserves, hidden in a cave; 1,120 crates containing about 56 tons of gold in bars and coins, which Pentimalli transferred by land, to Trieste, delivering them to the representatives of the Bank of Italy.